muadh-hudji/rock-paper-scissors/README.md

     - The game area includes the five buttons of the game.
 The buttons are distributed in the area in a form of a pentagon to make the buttons clearly showed and to improve the appearance of the page.
     - Each button have a circle form with a background image of a hand in form of the choises(rock, paper, scissors, lizard and spock).
     - To enhance the gameplay experience, the buttons reacts by changing the color when hovering with the mouse or by clicking on them.
-    - The buttons will be disabled when the user clicks on a button to avoid several choises in same a game round.
+    - The buttons will be disabled when the user clicks on a button to avoid several choises at a same game round.

 ![Responsice Mockup](https://github.com/muadh-hudji/rock-paper-scissors/blob/main/assets/images/game-area.PNG)